Kyle Switzer

 Kyle Switzer (born October 10, 1985) is a Canadian actor.
 He played Rick Geddes in the TV show 15/Love.
 He also had a supporting role in the first two episodes of the television comedy/drama Reaper and a recurring role in the new hit show "Being Human" for SYFY.

 Switzer appeared in the 2010 film The High Cost of Living, opposite Zach Braff.
-He is Jewish.